hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 that lie in the `subgrid_expression`.
 The subgrids of the dataflow blocks must be disjoint.

-Within the dataflow block, the following statements are supported:
+The dataflow block can be set up to support various types of streams.
+Currently, only *relative streams* are supported:

 #### Relative Stream Declaration

-A relative stream is declared as follows:
+Inside a `dataflow block`, a relative stream is declared as follows:
 ```
 stream stream_name = relative_stream(dx, dy);
 ```